Constitution and Club Rules

 - Provide training, coaching and competition opportunities.

-- Develop their athletic potential to its maximum in a healthy and friendly environment, whether they be an international, jogger or social member.
+- Develop their athletic potential to its maximum in a healthy and friendly environment, whether they be an international or jogger.

 - Train and become qualified as athletic officials and coaches in all disciplines and at all levels of officiating and coaching.